Back to Blog

 As PTFs transition from being registered solely with exchanges to falling under the purview of FINRA, several new requirements and responsibilities come into play.
 The most significant of these include:

-• Capital Adequacy Requirements: FINRA has specific rules ensuring firms maintain sufficient capital.
+• Capital adequacy requirements: FINRA has specific rules ensuring firms maintain sufficient capital.

-• Best Execution Obligations: FINRA mandates that broker-dealers ensure they provide the best execution for their customers’ orders, even if it means routing them to different venues.
+• Best execution obligations: FINRA mandates that broker-dealers ensure they provide the best execution for their customers’ orders, even if it means routing them to different venues.

-• Comprehensive Reporting and Record-Keeping: Beyond just trading data, FINRA requires detailed reporting related to firm operations, sales practices, and customer interactions.
+• Comprehensive reporting and record-keeping: Beyond just trading data, FINRA requires detailed reporting related to firm operations, sales practices, and customer interactions.

-SEC’s Proposed “Regulation Best Execution”
+SEC’s proposed “Regulation Best Execution”

 Overview